irackson/mern-docker/README.md

 > Ultimately, the On The Run app provides a simple way to post a user's run, hike, or scenic walk for all to see with a clean and colorful UI.

-> In conclussion, this was a team effort.
+> In conclusion, this was a team effort.
 Everyone contributed key code and provided exceptional effort to make this app visually beautiful, functional, and the project successful.

 ###### Backend Live at (no-docker):